 appear fuller.
 For most of us, there is no real benefit from

-achieving a pump (except for boosting your ego).
-However, the
+achieving a pump (except for a boost of one's ego).
+However,

 since fluid volume in the muscle, and possibly blood volume,

 stores are low.
 Intense cycling or swimming can also bring about